 People who have gender dysphoria may be more likely to have depression, have suicidal thoughts and die from suicide.
 So it may be helpful to take up the counselling or talking treatments you are offered.
 If you find yourself feeling low, anxious or stressed, or wishing you were not alive, see your GP.
 They will be able to obtain help for you.

 There are a lot of implications of sex reassignment surgery.
-That is, things to think about which will change.
-They can be quite daunting.
-Support groups such as GIRES, as above, have some helpful information which may be of aid in tackling this.
+Support groups, such as those listed in Further Reading below, have some helpful information which may be of aid in tackling this.